lubiah/portfolio/src/routes/blog/content/migrate-sirv-imagekit/index.md

 C[Upload to ImageKit]
 ```

-The image above demonstrates how our programme will operate.
+The diagram above demonstrates how our programme will operate.
 We will first retrieve a list of all our images from Sirv, then iterate through all the files and upload it to ImageKit.
 It is quite simple.

 **Getting list of files**